 In March 2020, the FASB issued ASU 2020-4, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions for a limited time to ease the potential burden of accounting for reference rate reform on financial reporting.
 This guidance applies to contracts, hedging relationships and other transactions affected by the discontinuation of the London Interbank Offered Rate ("LIBOR") and other interbank offered rates.
 The guidance is effective beginning on March 12, 2020 through December 31, 2022.
-The Company has not utilized any of the optional expedients or exceptions available under this ASU.
-The Company will continue to assess whether this ASU is applicable throughout the effective period.
+In January 2021, the FASB issued ASU 2021-01 allowing entities to apply certain aspects of ASC 848 (previously ASU 2020-4) to all derivative instruments that undergo a modification of the interest rate used for discounting, margining or contract price alignment as a result of the reference reform.
+The guidance is also effective through December 31, 2022.
+The Company has not utilized any of the optional expedients or exceptions available under this guidance.
+The Company will continue to assess whether this guidance is applicable throughout the effective period.